One-relator hierarchies: Introduction

 \subsection{Acknowledgements}

 We would like to thank Saul Schleimer and Henry Wilton for many stimulating conversations that helped improve the exposition of this article.
 We would also like to thank Lars Louder for his invaluable comments on Lemma \ref{strongly_inert}.
+Finally, we would like to thank the anonymous referee for the many detailed and insightful comments which have enormously improved this article.